 We are a pretty busy island family who enjoy socialising and spending time with travellers from other countries, learning from them and showing them all about the Isle of Wight and England life when we have time to stop, like in the evening or during the weekend.
 We will treat you as one of the family and will help you feel at home.
 We used to do home exchanges then progressed to becoming fans of short term rentals, becoming hosts and guests and have now had over 250 guests staying with us from the Americas, Africa, Europe, Asia and Australasia.
 We have also enjoyed home exchanges in France, Holland, Iceland and the US.
-Nowadays our days are filled with home educating our boys, carting them to their lessons and clubs, exploring the wildlife, countryside, and history of the island, doing family tree and house history research (Graham) and seeing therapy clients for hypnotherapy and (past life and between life) regression therapy (Ellemiek) and cleaning up, making beds, taking bookings and socialising with travellers staying with us and family and friends from around the world.
+Nowadays our days are filled with home educating our boys, doing family tree and house history research (Graham) and seeing therapy clients for (past life and between life) regression therapy (Ellemiek) and maintaining the house and the garden.

 You will have plenty of time to explore the Isle of Wight - which is frequently visited by people from mainland UK as a chance to unwind and get away from it all.
 There are plenty of tourist attractions such as Osbourne House, queen Victoria's residence, Carisbrooke Castle where king Charles I of England was imprisoned in the 1600s, a 2,000 year old Roman villa, there is an internationally renowned Botanic Garden near to the house, several secluded beaches nearby and fantastic nature and cliff top walks, places to find unique dinosaur footprints and the island is a fossil mecca, and of course many English pubs some of which are 500 years old where you can relax with locally brewed beer and listen the the nightly entertainment, and places for traditional English afternoon tea, some of which are 500 years old.

 Graham (half English and half Canadian) is passionate about history (he wrote a book about a relative who was a WW2 naval aviation hero), genealogy and plants and animals (he lived and studied monkeys for 2 years in North Africa).
 Graham is well traveled as he used to be involved in international nature conservation projects.
 He is now busy doing family tree and house history research and can help you explore your own family tree too.
 Ellemiek (originally from Holland) enjoys cooking and baking (she used to bake for the local Country Market cooperative in town, producing cakes, cookies, savories and jams and is happy to teach you how to make these) and is passionate about her therapy work (ask her for a session if you are interested).
 Our boys, Roy and Christopher, like computer and board games, animals, drawing, fencing (the 'en garde' kind with a foil, like sword fighting), local history, metal detecting, fossil hunting and archeology.
-They attend math, biology, boys scouts and martial arts groups and sometimes need a little help with their homework too.
+They are studying maths, English, Business Studies and Photography and attend boys scouts and sometimes need a little help with their homework too.

 We are looking for workawayers who can help with the following: